caramelomartins/awesome-linters/README.md

   checks the indentation and the correctness of Jinja-like/HTML templates.
 Also supports Django Templates.
 - [LintHTML](https://github.com/linthtml/linthtml) - LintHTML is a fork of htmllint.
 It is extendable via plugins.
+- [Nu Html Checker](https://github.com/validator/validator/) - An offline version of W3C's official validator for HTML, CSS, and SVG.
+Written in Java.

 ### Java